Medically reviewed by Drugs.com. Last updated on Mar 15, 2023.

 - A gap, dent or other defect in the normal outline of the muscle (in Grade III strain)

 Your doctor will want to know what type of activity triggered your muscle pain and whether there was a pop in the muscle at the time of injury.
 The doctor will ask about your symptoms, especially any decrease in muscle strength or any difficulty moving.

 After noting your symptoms and past medical history, your doctor will examine you, checking for muscle tenderness, spasm, weakness and decreased muscle movement.
 If this exam points to a mild or moderate muscle strain, you may not need any additional testing.
 However, if the diagnosis is in doubt, X-rays or magnetic resonance imaging (MRI) scan may be helpful.

-If you have back pain, your doctor may order additional tests to check for a urinary tract infection or a problem involving the vertebrae (backbones), vertebral disks, spinal canal or spinal cord.
+If you have back pain, your doctor may order additional tests to check for other causes of symptoms, such as a urinary tract infection or a problem involving the vertebrae (backbones), vertebral disks, spinal canal, or spinal cord.

 To help prevent muscle strains: